everythingfunctional/veggies/README.md

 ## Environment

 In order to run this you will need:
-* A reasonably recent version of gcc and gfortran
+* A reasonably recent version of gfortran
 * The Haskell Stack tool

 Running the tests is then as simple as